SemiCycle/PeaceChat-BBS-OfficialWebsite/README.md

-# EPBBS-OfficialWebsite
+# PeaceChat-BBS-OfficialWebsite
-The official website for Erik's Python BBS
+The official website for PeaceChat (formerly Erik's Python BBS)